 Pricing: They have standard and enterprise editions with customized pricing.
 The starting price is $14/month/user.
 A free trial is also available.

-Its main features include message board, To-dos list, event scheduling, docs & files storage at a centralized location, group chats and automatic check-ins.
+Its main features include a message board, To-dos list, event scheduling, docs & files storage at a centralized location, group chats, and automatic check-ins.
 It also allows integration with some popular third-party tools.
 However, it does not have any solid tools of its own for managing work and capturing data.

-#5) Microsoft Tools – MS Planner and MS Project
+#7) Microsoft Tools: MS Planner and MS Project

-MS Project tool helps to organize projects of all sizes.
-Its features include dynamic scheduling, coauthoring, interactive BI dashboards and automated workflows.
+The MS Project tool helps organize projects of all sizes.
+Its features include dynamic scheduling, coauthoring, interactive BI dashboards, and automated workflows.

 Pricing: They offer on-premises and cloud-based solutions.
 The starting price for a very basic project plan is around Rs.
 700/month/user.